Basit-Dev/JobMate/README.md

 # JobMate
 A Django-based job management system for property maintenance.
 Built with Django, PostgreSQL, HTML, and Bootstrap.
-Includes user registration, engineer job tracking, and full CRUD functionality for managing bookings and job records in a clean, responsive interface.
+Includes user registration, engineer job tracking, shopping cart and full CRUD functionality for managing bookings and job records in a clean, responsive interface.

 ## What This Project Is